Verified

 Orthodox Definition

 Samanantara-paccaya is the fifth of the 24 Conditions.
-Doctrinally and functionally, it is completely identical to Anantara-paccaya (Proximity condition).
+Doctrinally and functionally, it is ultimate reality-identical to Anantara-paccaya (Proximity condition).

-Both conditions describe the exact same phenomenon: a preceding mind-moment ceasing and causing the immediate arising of the next mind-moment.
-The only difference is linguistic emphasis.
-While anantara emphasizes that there is no temporal or spatial interval between the two states, samanantara emphasizes the smooth, orderly, and thorough continuity of the process.
+Both conditions describe the exact same cognitive mechanism: a preceding mind-moment ceasing and causing the immediate arising of the next mind-moment.
+The difference is purely a matter of pedagogical emphasis.
+While anantara stresses that there is no temporal or spatial interval between the two states, samanantara emphasizes the smooth, orderly, and thorough continuity of the process.

 Textual References